Take response actions on a device

 Want to experience Microsoft Defender ATP?
 Sign up for a free trial.

-Quickly respond to detected attacks by isolating machines or collecting an investigation package.
-After taking action on machines, you can check activity details on the Action center.
+Quickly respond to detected attacks by isolating devices or collecting an investigation package.
+After taking action on devices, you can check activity details on the Action center.

-Response actions run along the top of a specific machine page and include:
+Response actions run along the top of a specific device page and include:

 - Manage tags